gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ---

+### 6. Mild mismatch can be absorbed without coherence collapse
+Cycle 3 is the first genuinely important pressure test.

+The prior expectation was roughly:
+- hold state
+- maybe resume later

+The returned trace showed:
+- brief hold
+- then slight resumed rightward motion

+The architecture absorbed this by:
+- **TU** extending the train rather than fragmenting it
+- **TU+** revising the choreography match from a hold-dominant reading toward a pause-to-resume reading
+- **cortexLLM** updating the symbolic framing without overreacting

+This shows that the triad can revise interpretation under mild mismatch while preserving coherence and role boundaries.

+---

+### 7. TU can remain disciplined under revision
+In Cycle 3, TU did not narrate or speculate.
+It simply:
+- added the new motion-tokens
+- extended the train
+- strengthened the source hypothesis
+- updated coherence

+This is a good sign that TU can remain mapper-first even when the field changes.

+---

+### 8. TU+ begins to look functionally non-trivial
+In Cycle 3, TU+ did more than simply decorate the output.

+It:
+- weakened the old `approach_then_pause` reading
+- introduced a stronger `approach_pause_resume` reading
+- raised attention salience
+- logged mismatch
+- issued a revised predicted train

+This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.

+---

+## What has now been tested

+The following have now been tested at least in weak form:

+- returned traces
+- mild mismatch
+- revision of choreography interpretation
+- correction pressure
+- preservation of coherence under reinterpretation

+---

 ## What has not yet been tested

 The following remain untested:

-- returned traces
-- mismatch
-- correction
-- action-confirmation
 - second source/object
-- coupling
+- coupling between trains
 - restart pressure
 - fragmentation
+- stronger mismatch
-- high-salience recruitment
+- high-salience recruitment under real ambiguity
+- richer action-confirmation dynamics

-So the current result is a **baseline success**, not yet a full stress test.
+So the current result is now more than a baseline success, but still not a full field stress test.

 ---

 ## Current verdict

-The first two cycles support the following claim:
+The first three cycles support the following stronger claim:

-> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct and use shared structured state to preserve and refine a stable choreography across cycles.
+> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and refine stable choreography across cycles, and absorb mild mismatch without losing coherence or collapsing role boundaries.

 This does not yet prove the full architecture, but it does justify moving to the next pressure test.